mecid/mecid.github.io/_posts/2019-12-25-building-pager-view-in-swiftui.md

 }
 ```

 In the example above, we use *GeometryReader* to get information about the parent view's size and fill the entire place.
 We also need to set alignment to leading because, by default, frame place the child view in the center.
-We also use offset to place an active page in the visible area.
+We also use *offset* modifier to place an active page in the visible area.

 > To learn more about GeometryReader, take a look at ["Building BarChart with Shape API in SwiftUI" post](/2019/08/14/building-barchart-with-shape-api-in-swiftui/).

 Let's move to the final step and attach the drag gesture to *HStack* to swipe pages interactively.
 We need to declare a new view-local state for the gesture to store translation while the gesture is active.
-We can use translation value to add offset to the *HStack* to implement interactive page dragging.
+We can use translation value to add offset to the *HStack* to achieve interactive page dragging.

 ```swift
 @GestureState private var translation: CGFloat = 0